-Though not as common, mastitis can affect female dogs who are not currently nursing and male dogs as well.
-You can read more about other mammary conditions in dogshere.
+Although not as common, mastitis can affect female dogs who are not currently nursing and male dogs as well.
+For example, cancer of he mammary glands may cause the illness.
+You can read more about other mammary conditions in dogs here.

 How Do I Treat My Dog’s Mastitis?

-If you suspect mastitis in your dog, you’ll need to see your veterinarian right away for treatment.
-A severe case of mastitis may take a few days to develop, but it could be dangerous if the bacterial infection enters the dog’s bloodstream.
+If you suspect mastitis in your dog, you will need to take your dog to the veterinarian right away for treatment.
+A severe case of mastitis may take a few days to develop, but it could be dangerous if the bacterial infection enters your dog’s bloodstream.
 A vet examination is imperative for the health of your dog and any puppies she may be nursing.
 Your veterinarian will most likely put your dog on antibiotics.
 This may affect the puppies’ feedings so you may need to bottle feed her puppies while she is being treated.

 How is Mastitis Similar in Dogs and Humans?